ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/benchmark-nlp/benchmark-nlp-hf.md

 [{'label': 'POSITIVE', 'score': 0.9997499585151672}, {'label': 'NEGATIVE', 'score': 0.9996662139892578}]
 ```

-You have successfully performed sentiment analysis on the two strings of input text, all running on your Arm Neoverse CPU.
+You have successfully performed Sentiment Analysis on the two strings of input text, all running on your Arm Neoverse CPU.
 The sentiment classification (positive or negative) is printed along with the sentiment score.
 As the output indicates in this simple example, no particular model was supplied to the sentiment-analysis pipeline, so a [default DistilBERT model](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) is chosen.
 You can change the input text in your example and re-run the classification example.

-Now that you have run this simple sentiment analysis example, let's add the ability to pass a particular model to the pipeline and benchmark the model execution.
+Now that you have run this simple Sentiment Analysis example, let's add the ability to pass a particular model to the pipeline and benchmark the model execution.
 Copy the contents shown below into a file named `benchmark-sentiment-analysis.py`:

 ```python
 import time